 |Classic algorithms are hardcoded to provide the same output how many ever attempts the input data is processed||Machine learning algorithms refine themselves processing data on a continuous process and hence making them much more powerful after a certain point in time than in comparison with the classic algorithms.|

 Supervised learning can be defined as that learning task where a function is obtained which maps input to an output model based on input and output pairs.
-In this method, a pair of input object and the output object (vector, supervisory signal) is analyzed by a supervised learning algorithm to produce the much required inferred function.
+In this method, a pair of input objects and the output object (vector, supervisory signal) is analyzed by a supervised learning algorithm to produce the much required inferred function.
 This function can be further used to map newer examples.

 When to use?

-This algorithm finds its usage when you have an outcome which needs prediction based on the values provided for all the dependent parameters.
+This algorithm finds its usage when you have an outcome that needs prediction based on the values provided for all the dependent parameters.
 With the provided set of variables, a function is generated which maps all these input variables to the necessary or the desired outputs.
 The supervised learning algorithm is allowed to learn until the model generated reaches a certain level of accuracy on the provided input data.

 [Related Article: Machine Learning Examples In Real World]